 How many times have you thought about writing a post for a key seasonal event (Christmas / Thanksgiving / Easter / Valentine’s Day / Back to School) TOO LATE to take advantage of the season?

 I’m writing this post in late November… a time when many bloggers are just beginning to think about creating some Christmas content – that’s WAY TOO LATE to take advantage of the seasonal bump from Google and Pinterest.
 It often takes a while for new content to take off.
 If you leave writing seasonal content until the last minute, the season will have passed before that content ever achieves its full potential!

 Having a content plan for your blog means you won’t miss out on any of those key seasons in 2023!

 It allows you to focus on your best ideas

 Most of us bloggers suffer from the problem of FAR TOO MANY IDEAS!
 But not all those ideas are good ones, and by definition the vast majority won’t be THE BEST ideas.
 Spending time evaluating your ideas and choosing the best ones, will mean your blog will be full of your very best blog posts in 2023.

 Blog content planning shouldn’t be a straitjacket

 One thing I hear quite a lot about blog content planning is that bloggers don’t want to do it because having a plan feels like a straitjacket.
-They feel that once they’ve written something down in their blog planner, they MUST do what’s on the plan and that takes away from the spontaneity.
+They feel that once they’ve written something down in their Blog Content Plan, they MUST do what’s on the plan and that takes away all the spontaneity.